Wrecking Ball (Bruce Springsteen album): Songs

 According to Springsteen, in 2009 he wrote his first song about a "guy that wears a tie".
-Springsteen has "spent much of his career writing about characters struggling in tough economic times, but the financial crisis reportedly convinced him it was time to write about the people and forces that brought America to this 'ugly point.'
+Springsteen has "spent much of his career writing about characters struggling in tough economic times, but the 2008 financial crisis reportedly convinced him it was time to write about the people and forces that brought America to this 'ugly point.'
 [The album is an] indictment of Wall Street greed and corruption and a look into the devastation it has wrought."

 The opening track, "We Take Care of Our Own", recalls "Born in the U.S.A." in terms of its themes that reflect Springsteen's frustration with the lack of accountability he sees in government.
 In the vein of "Born in the U.S.A.", the seemingly unabashedly patriotic chorus "Wherever this flag is flown/we take care of our own" is contrasted in the verses with references to the aftermath of Hurricane Katrina suggesting that perhaps we don't "take care of our own".

-The song "Death to My Hometown" is an angry, thinly veiled protest song regarding the practices of Wall Street bankers and the economic crisis for which Springsteen considers them accountable.
+The song "Death to My Hometown" is an angry, thinly veiled protest song regarding the practices of Wall Street bankers and the 2008 financial crisis for which Springsteen considers them accountable.
 "They destroyed our families' factories and they took our homes/They left our bodies on the planks, the vultures picked our bones," he sings.
 The song features heavy Irish folk influences (including a prominent tin whistle riff), as well as samples of Sacred Harp singing.

 The title track was originally written in commemoration of the then-pending demolition of Giants Stadium in New Jersey and is written from the stadium's point of view ("I was raised out of steel here in the swamps of Jersey").
 However, in the context of the album it becomes a defiant anthem in the face of economic adversity with the refrain "C'mon on and take your best shot/Let me see what you got/Bring on your wrecking ball!"
 The album version is only slightly differently arranged than the original live version and features no major lyrical changes.
 This is one of the two songs on the album to feature E Street Band legendary saxophonist Clarence Clemons, who died in 2011.